North Eastern Indira Gandhi Regional Institute of Health and Medical Sciences

 The Institute was formally inaugurated and dedicated to the nation on 5 March 2010 by the chairperson of the UPA government, Smt Sonia Gandhi, the institute functioned from its present campus at Mawdiangdiang for some years before that.

 NEIGRIHMS is not only an educational institute that imparts postgraduate medical training and undergraduate medical training, but also a working hospital that provides inexpensive medical care to patients.

-The institute is established on the lines of AIIMS, Delhi and PGIMER Chandigarh, to provide tertiary care to the people of North-East India.
+The institute is established on the lines of AIIMS New Delhi and PGIMER Chandigarh, to provide tertiary care to the people of North-East India.

-The institute is named after (L) Smt.Indira Gandhi, former Prime Minister of India.
+The institute is named after Indira Gandhi, former Prime Minister of India.

 NEIGRIHMS offers services in specialties like General Surgery, Orthopaedics, Cardiology, Ophthalmology, E.N.T., Pediatrics, Urology, CTVS, General Medicine, Blood Bank, Pathology, Biochemistry, etc.

 MD & MS Course started in initially in 4 disciplines affiliated to North Eastern Hill University (NEHU) (A central University).
 The approval to start the Post Graduate course in NEIGRIHMS was conveyed by the Ministry vide Office Memorandum No-U-12012/7/2008-NE dated 19 May 2008.
-After inspection under the Chairmanship of Dr. A.K Agarwal, Add.
-Director General, DGHS, the Ministry vide letter No.U-12012/7/2008-NE (Pt) dated 19 March 2009 permitted to start Post Graduate Courses with two seats each in 4 (four) departments namely Anaesthesiology, Pathology, Microbiology and Obstetrics & Gynaecology.
+After inspection under the Chairmanship of Dr. A. K. Aggarwal, Add.
+Director General, DGHS, the Ministry vide letter No.U-12012/7/2008-NE (Pt) dated 19 March 2009 permitted to start Post Graduate Courses with 2 seats, each in 4 departments namely Anaesthesiology, Pathology, Microbiology and Obstetrics & Gynaecology.